Holme Low: Geography

-Holme Low is a civil parish in the Allerdale borough of Cumbria, United Kingdom.
-It borders the parishes of Holme St. Cuthbert and Holme Abbey to the south, the town of Silloth-on-Solway to the north-west, and has a short stretch of coastline on the Solway Firth to the west.
-To the north, it is bordered by lands common to Holme St. Cuthbert, Holme Low, and Holme Abbey, which is an unpopulated area.
-Holme Low had a population of 373 in 137 households at the 2001 census, reducing slightly in the 2011 Census to a population of 362 in 162 households.
+It borders the parishes of Holme St Cuthbert and Holme Abbey to the south, Silloth-on-Solway to the north-west, and has a short stretch of coastline on the Solway Firth to the west.
+To the north, it is bordered by an unpopulated area known as Skinburness Marsh, which is common to the parishes of Holme St Cuthbert, Holme Low, and Holme Abbey.